🧡 Skip to main content🔍 Skip to search

 Overview

 How to save Windows user login history?
-We will need a Task which employs the User Logon & Logoff Trigger to detect both user logons and user logoffs and performs the Write to File Action to log both username and the time of logon and logoff.
+We will need a Task that employs the User Logon & Logoff Trigger to detect both user logons and user logoffs and performs the Write to File Action to log both username and the time of logon and logoff.

 Create a Task